sampsyo/uwadvising/advising.md

  Having regular communications with your advisor is critical to your success as a grad student.
 Talk to your advisor about finding a set time in which to meet on some regular basis.
 If after talking to your advisor, they still can not make time for you, it may be time to consider finding another advisor.
 Note: this is a very unlikely scenario!

-7. **My advisor is very demanding, and I think he expects more of me than I can provide / I feel like I spend so much time doing coursework or TA'ing that I don't have anytime for research.
+7. **My advisor is very demanding, and I think they expect more of me than I can provide / I feel like I spend so much time doing coursework or TA'ing that I don't have anytime for research.
 What should I do?**

  This comes down to time management.
 Grad school is very demanding, and you are going to have to learn to juggle many responsibilities at once.
 Try to schedule your time so that you dedicate specific time to each of your responsibilities.
 Talk to more senior students about how they manage their time in order to get some ideas about how you can improve your time management.
 Also recognize that some research areas inherently have less funding, requiring students to do more TA'ing.
 This is simply a reality in certain fields.

-8. **My advisor said he doesn't want to work with me.**
+8. **My advisor said they don't want to work with me.**

  Extremely rarely, advisor-advisee relationships simply don't work out.
 This is ok!
 Talk to other professors you may be interested in working with and try to find someone who you could develop an effective working relationship with.
 Feel free to consult Elise or Anna for advise or direction when dealing with this type of problem.